-Join us Wednesday, May 19, 2021, from 16h to 17h30 CET for the next in our #KAFDialogues series, ‘West Africa: Is Democracy in Retreat?’
-Mohamed Ibn Chambas, outgoing Special Representative of the UN Secretary-General and Head of the UN Office for West Africa and the Sahel, will provide opening remarks.
+On Wednesday, May 19, 2021, we held one of the #KAFDialogues series, ‘West Africa: Is Democracy in Retreat?’
+Mohamed Ibn Chambas, outgoing Special Representative of the UN Secretary-General and Head of the UN Office for West Africa and the Sahel, provided opening remarks.

 Date: Wednesday, 19 May 2021